Space Opera (role-playing game): Technology

 Space Opera technology mirrors the technology in stories traditional to that genre.
 Missing are the influences of cyberpunk, mechs, and nanotechnology, which all came later than the publication of the game.

 Multi-Computers (500 kg - 50 tons) are based on a monolithic, mainframe-style that are meant to look after a least as many processes as the human brain takes care of for the human body, but for starships or cities.
 Space Opera also includes Mini-Computers at higher tech levels that are comparable to today's smartphones.
 A variety of software for computers is available covering "much of the significant knowledge of the race."
 The higher level Multi-comps (Mk.X to Mk.XIV) are considered sentient with "cybernetic rights."

-Many other innovative sci-fi technologies are included, for example: Artificial Gills, Still Suits, medical and anti-aging drugs, Electro-Binoculars (1000 Lightyears range), ECM for communication and sensorscans, belt-size personal force-screen generators, power assisted personal armour, grav/jump belts, robots of every type, laser/blaster guns, laserswords & lightswords, anti-robot positronic brain disruptors (APROBDIF), etc.
+Many other innovative sci-fi technologies are included, for example: Artificial Gills, Still Suits, medical and anti-aging drugs, Electro-Binoculars (1000 Lightyears range), ECM for communication and sensorscans, belt-size personal force-screen generators, power assisted personal armor, grav/jump belts, robots of every type, laser/blaster guns, laserswords & lightswords, anti-robot positronic brain disruptors (APROBDIF), etc.